St. Paul Mass Shooting: Woman Killed, Marquisha Wiley, Remembered As 'Bright, Joyful And Supportive'

 MORE: ‘Horrific’: Minnesota Officials React To Mass Shooting At St. Paul Bar

-A person close to the victim has identified her as Marquisha Wiley, who was in her 20s.
-Wiley worked in animal care through Globe University, according to her LinkedIn page.
+A person close to the victim identified her Sunday as Marquisha Wiley, a beloved animal care worker.
+On Monday morning, the Ramsey County Medical Examiner’s Office officially identified 27-year-old Wiley as the victim.

 The shooting began just after midnight at the Seventh Street Truck Park, down the block from Xcel Energy Center.
 Fourteen other people were hurt in the shooting, and all are expected to survive.